keithalewis/math/coro.md

 A _full asymmetric coroutine_ has three operations: _create_, _resume_, and _yield_.
 Create takes a coroutine body and instanciates it in a suspended state.
 The _continuation point_ is set to the beginning of the body.
-Resume cause the coroutine to execute from its continuation point until it either yields at a new continuation point or terminates.
+Resume cause a coroutine to execute from its continuation point until it either yields at a new continuation point or terminates.
 A terminated coroutine cannot be resumed.